vanthuynh/vanthuynh/README.md

 - 🔥 I am a dedicated software engineer with a strong focus on backend development.
 - ⚡ I am enthusiastic about exploring new horizons and expanding my skill set; I am also open to embracing challenges in various roles that may come my way.
-- 🎯 2023 Goals: improve competitive programming skills,
+- 🎯 2023 Goals: obtain a full-time job offer for 2024 and honing competitive programming skills
-- ⚽🎸❤️ Hobbies/Activities: I play a little guitar; I love playing outdoor sports, especially rock climbing (indoor bouldering mostly)
+- ⚽🎸❤️ Hobbies/Activities: I enjoy reading popular shonen manga in my free time, I play a little guitar, and I love playing outdoor sports, especially rock climbing (indoor bouldering mostly)

 <br />
 <h3 align="center">  😄 Connect with me</h3>